-The Purpose of the SPEAK Test
+The Purpose of the Online SPEAK Test

 UW System policy requires non-native English speakers to demonstrate proficiency in spoken English before they are assigned classroom duties as teaching assistants.
 The SPEAK test is used to evaluate the spoken English of International TAs.
 The test is available only to enrolled students holding or under consideration for a teaching assistantship.